puk18/accident_prediction/README.md

 - mains: contains the scripts for the hyperparameter tuning, the training and the evaluation of the models
 - src: contains the scripts for the generation of the dataset

-pyspark_submit.sh is used to run the scripts on  [ComputeCanada](http://localhost:3000) to view it in the browser.
+pyspark_submit.sh is used to run the scripts on  [ComputeCanada](https://www.computecanada.ca/)